Jersey Mike's Subs: First shop

+Franchising

 Cancro began franchising the restaurant in 1987.
 By 2014, it had 750 locations with an additional 650 in some stage of development.
 In 2015, 197 new locations opened and the total number of Jersey Mike's locations exceeded 1,000.
 Jersey Mike's locations are gaining a larger presence on the West Coast, particularly Southern California.
 The original Jersey Mike's location on Trenton Avenue is still used as a training center for the company.

 On March 2, 2016, the company opened its Australian first outlet at the Q Super Centre in Mermaid Waters, Gold Coast, Queensland, followed by a second outlet in Benowa Village later that month.
-Then a third outlet in Browns Plains, Brisbane.
+Then a third outlet in Browns Plains, Queensland.
 These were all closed by late 2020, apparently due to the COVID pandemic.

 In 2021, the company opened an outlet at the Andares Shopping Mall in Guadalajara, Jalisco, Mexico.

 In January 2024, the company announced a major Canadian expansion with Redberry Restaurants, a large Canadian restaurant operator, in what would be the first major international expansion, with three Ontario locations currently opened in Kitchener, London and Markham, Ontario, with a planned target goal of 300 outlets in the next decade.

 On November 18, 2024, it was announced that Cancro had sold a majority interest in the business to Blackstone Inc. for $8 billion; the transaction was completed two months later.
 On April 28, 2025, Cancro was succeeded as CEO by Charlie Morrison.